 These amounts represent liabilities for goods and services provided to the Company prior to the end of the financial year which are unpaid.
+Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting date.
 They are recognised initially at fair value and subsequently at amortised cost.
 The amounts are unsecured, non-interest bearing and are paid on normal commercial terms.